-Everyone feels sad now and again, but some people experience a severe unhappiness that interferes with everyday life, known as depression.
+Everyone feels sad now and again, but some people experience severe unhappiness that interferes with everyday life.
+This is known as depression.

 Depression affects men and women of all ages, including children, and can be described as feeling sad, blue, unhappy, miserable or down in the dumps.
 While no one knows the exact cause of depression, many researchers believe depression is caused by a chemical imbalance in the brain that may be hereditary or triggered by the events in a person’s life.
 However, the condition may also occur in those with no family history.

-According to the National Institutes of Health, symptoms of depression may include:
+According to the National Institutes of Health, warning signs and symptoms of depression may include: